corestoreio/pkg/config/pkgtpl/README.md

 They are acting as a template for real implementation.

-If a tpl gets implemented please remove it from here.
+If a tpl gets implemented please remove it from here, also don't forget to remove `// +build ignore`